anonymous-himalayas/Python_Snake/README.md

 * Body Spacing changes the amount of "bodies" you have to start with
 * Speed changes how fast the snake moves (decreasing makes it faster, increasing makes it slower)
 * Body Spacing changes how many squares there are on the playing board

+## Current High Score:
+56 (Himal)

+If you get a higher score DM me on LinkedIn and it will be changed but not for long ;)